anuragverma4895/AI-generated-text-detection/README.md

 2. Enable **Developer Mode** (toggle in the top-right corner)
 3. Click **"Load unpacked"**
 4. Select the cloned `AI-generated-text-detection` folder
 5. Done!
-The extension is now active on all webpages 🎉
+The extension is now active on all webpages.

 #### Firefox
 1. Open `about:debugging`